altruios/namshubettulpa/public/namshubettuple/the-start-of-bad-things.md

 'Work before pleasure.'
 *He put his sunglasses on before taking another sip of his margarita in the sun.*
-~He continued his musings, most of the Erase-ees he helped execute were deemed to be for the greater good.~ ~This person was awake and tampering with people in a way we don’t agree with was the general reason.~ ~Which agreed with him for the most part.~
+~He continued his musings, most of the Erase-ees he helped execute were deemed to be for the greater good.~ ~This person was awake and tampering with people in a way we don't agree with was the general reason.~ ~Which agreed with him for the most part.~
 ~For the most part they had been a sort of evil willing to spread harm though others.~ ~While those in power mostly sought power for its own sake over promoting any particular evil.~